srk/QuantVec/QuantVec-tools/drproject/README.md

 Outputs
 =======
 The code outputs a (text) trajectory file with filename extension .traj for the selected critical point.
 The name of the file varies based on the options selected interactively.
-The trajectory file contains the eigenvector projections as columns in the file annd may then be further processed using the `trajplot` program.
+The trajectory file contains the eigenvector projections as columns in the file and may then be further processed using the `trajplot` program.

 Examples of usage
 =================